LunariumGame/Lunarium/ProjectDocument.md

 <figure>
     <img src="assets/pics/jacob/scene_tree_audio.png" width="400" />
-    <figcaption>The audio in the shared scene for all buildings</figcaption>
 </figure>

 In terms of player interaction with the buildings, I wanted to introduce some neat management for immersion.
 Most of the code lives in `manage_audio.gd`.
 Essentially: